 Dr. Donohue studied engineering at McGill University, received a BS (Honors) in Petroleum Engineering from the University of Oklahoma, a Ph.D. in Petroleum and Natural Gas Engineering from Pennsylvania State University (1963) and the J. D. degree from Boston College Law School (1971).
 He is a professional engineer and a member of the bar.

 He is a past recipient of the Cedric Ferguson Award of the Society of Petroleum Engineers, was an SPE Distinguished Lecturer during 1990-91, was elected a SPE Distinguished Member in 1987 and received the AIME’s Charles F Rand Memorial Gold Medal in 2016.
-The Pennsylvania State University recognized him as an Alumni Fellow in 1999 and the College of Earth and Mineral Sciences awarded him with the Distinguished Achievement Award in 2003.
+The Pennsylvania State University recognized him as an Alumni Fellow in 1999, and the College of Earth and Mineral Sciences awarded him with the Distinguished Achievement Award in 2003.
+In 2021 Penn State further presented him with the Distinguished Alumni Award, which is the university's highest honor presented to its alumni.
 In 2009 he received the William Kenealy SJ Alumnus of the Year Award from Boston College Law School.

 Dr. Donohue is also active in the local affairs of his hometown of Wellesley, MA.
 He was a member of the Town Advisory Committee from 1988-92 (Chairman in 1992), an elected member and periodic Chairman of the Board of Public Works (1993-present), and a member and periodic Chairman of the Board of the Wellesley Municipal Light Plant (1993-present).
 He also served on the Board of Overseers of the Boston College Law School (2006-2012), the Dean’s Advisory Board (2014-Present) and the Board of Governors of the Wellesley Country Club (2006-12)